Sunday, June 19, 2016

 Dialectics of Nature -- A Specimen from Marx, in Capital, volume I.

-Pasted-in below, for your information and enjoyment, is an E.D.
-[Encyclopedia Dialectica] ‘dialectogram’ diagram, representing an example of the dialectic of nature -- of exo-human nature -- that was presented by Karl Marx in volume I of his «Das Kapital.».
+Pasted-in above, for your information and enjoyment, is an E.D.
+[Encyclopedia Dialectica] ‘dialectogram’ diagram, representing an example of the dialectic of nature -- specifically, of the dialectic of exo-human nature -- that was presented by Karl Marx in volume I of his «Das Kapital.».

 Marx described this synchronic dialectic as follows: “This is generally the way in which real contradictions are solved.
 For instance, it is a contradiction to depict one body as constantly